arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ### Through SBC Mode

 The single-board computer mode turns your UNO Q into a standalone desktop computer with a graphical user interface.
-To use this mode, you'll need a USB-C® dongle with external power delivery, an HDMI display, and a USB keyboard and mouse.
+To use this mode, you will need a USB-C® dongle with external power delivery, an HDMI display, and a USB keyboard and mouse.

 Connect all peripherals through the USB-C® dongle, power on the system, and log in using your credentials.
 Once logged in, you can open the Terminal application directly from the desktop environment, giving you shell access alongside the graphical interface.